Aciety/contents/TERMS_OF_SERVICE.md

 apply.
 They are listed in detail in this document.

 1. ### Commission
-    1. The User who undertook to complete a Request from a Client and became a Contractor will have to pay Commission to Aciety.
+    1. The User which becomes Contractor, compensates Aciety for matchmaking service and pays Aciety 10% (ten per-cent) commission (further - Commission) from each Client Payment for as long as they receive Client payments, but no longer than for 3 years, counting from the first Client Payment date in reference.
-    1. Commission is equal to 10% for each Client Payment with exception to the sale of Product(s), where it is set to 10-30% depending on the conditions specified below.
+    1. In the event of the sale of Product(s), Commission is set to 10-30% depending on the conditions specified below:
-        1. If User is selling Product(s) to Client and have signed Pledge as specified in Annex 3 of this Agreement, the Commission is equal to 10% for each Client Payment.
+        1. If Contractor is selling Product(s) to Client and have signed Pledge as specified in Annex 3 of this Agreement, the Commission is equal to 10% for each Client Payment.
-        1. If User does have a Pledge, then Commission is equal to 30% for the first 10,000 EUR in Client Payments for the Product(s) to the Client; 20% for Client Payments between 10,001 - 50,000 EUR; and 10% for all Client Payments above 50,000 EUR.
+        1. If Contractor did not sign a Pledge, then Commission is equal to 30% for the first 10,000 EUR in Client Payments for the Product(s) to the Client; 20% for Client Payments between 10,001 - 50,000 EUR; and 10% for all Client Payments above 50,000 EUR.
 Note.
 The ranges and Commission are counted for each Client separately.
-    1. Commission for Client Payments from an individual Client is limited to 3 years counting from the date of the first Client Payment for the Work Agreement.
-    1. Contractor pays Commission to Aciety after each Client Payment within 15 calendar days of receiving such payment, unless otherwise specified in separate payment schedule agreements between the Parties.
+    1. Contractor is obliged to inform Aciety about receiving each Client Payment within 2 work days and pay Commission for it to Aciety within 15 work days Aciety issues an invoice for the Commission.
+    1. In the event Contractor does not provide details on most recent or next upcoming Client Payments by the end of each calendar month for the purposes of calculating accurate Commission, Parties agree Aciety service for the purposes of Commission calculation for the period is assumed provided in full and Commission is calculated automatically.
+Commission invoice to Contractor is issued automatically once every month for 3 (three) years, or until the missing Client Payment information is provided by the Contractor.
+Size of Commission is determined based on the highest value of the 3 (three) most recent Client Payments.
+If no relevant Client Payments information is available to Aciety for Commission calculation, then one sixth of the Request Size is used as Client Payment equivalent in order to determine Commission size.
+        1. If (or once) the Contractor provides accurate Client Payment information for the purposes of Commission calculation for the period the Commission was calculated automatically: a) surplus paid is deducted from future Commission payments until outstanding balance evens out; or b) full unpaid value is issued as a separate Commission invoice if lesser value of Commission was determined automatically than based on relevant Client Payments information provided.

 1. ### Referral Compensation
-    1. Aciety compensates Referral for its Leads in two methods: by sending a Request of similar value to the Referral; or by paying half of the Commission for Work Agreement resulting from the Lead.
-    1. Referral qualifies for commission for the Lead if Aciety does not send a similar size Request to the Referral within 3 months the Lead was sent, or if requested by the Referral to compensate in a form of commission.
-       The commission is paid once every 3 months for as long as Aciety receives Commission from the Contractor executing Lead.
+    1. Referral receives LES for each qualifying Lead they send to Aciety.
+    1. Aciety compensates Referral by priotizing and sending them Requests as detailed in Agreement section Request Distribution.
+    1. Referral may request money compensation if Aciety receives Commission for the Lead and Referral spent less LES than received for the Lead within 90 days of sending the Lead.
+Money compensation is equal to 50% of Commission received from the Lead by Aciety and is paid to Referral once every quarter for as long as Aciety receives this Commission, or until Referral spends more LES than they received for sending the Lead.

 ## Aciety Cooperation Agreement Annex No. 2